Dreamie-TMC/MinishCapTools/README.md

 - Added a counter for "Average Frames Lost Per Textbox"
 - Textbox trainer now accounts for textboxes where you need to select an option
 - The position of the input display now saves automatically when edited
-- The position of the input display can be set to it's default position
+- The position of the input display can be reset to its default position
+- Hotkeys are now editable from the main UI
+- Added "Speedrun Mode" which is used to disable certain features.
+Currently the only features disabled by this mode is hotkey editing and tas mode but more will come in the future
+- Added "TAS Mode" which allows access to the tas tools mentioned above.
+This is locked out in speedrun mode and additionally disables other scripts to discourage cheating.

 #### Bug Fixes
 - Fixed an issue where the input display would be extremely desynced from the mouse due to the extra window padding